survivejs/webpack-book/manuscript/developing/01_getting_started.md

     | ./src/component.js 143 bytes [built]
 ```

+{pagebreak}

-The output tells a lot:
+The output is revealing:

 - `Hash: 4a1682d15fc37fdfcce1` - The hash of the build.
 You can use this to invalidate assets through `[hash]` placeholder.
 Hashing is discussed in detail in the _Adding Hashes to Filenames_ chapter.
 - `Version: webpack 4.43.0` - Webpack version.